mtaung/eye_socket/README.md

 # Eye Socket - A Pupil-Labs Recorder Socket

 This is a simple python class that handles all communications with Pupil-Labs trackers through the ZMQ library.
-Nothing fancy here, just a more convenient copy of pupil labs' own helper script.
+Nothing fancy here, just a more convenient copy of pupil labs' own helper script and my previous implementation, [pupil_middleman](https://github.com/mtaung/pupil_middleman).

 The tool is built for internal use at our labs, but feel free to modify and distribute as you wish.